 In the process of identifying one specific person, this matter can be approached from the following angles:

-- change composite identifier that it return unique value response by adding or substituting more relevant data types and changing the number of elements that composite identifier was initially made of or
+change composite identifier that returns unique value response by adding or substituting more relevant data types and changing the number of elements that composite identifier was initially made of or

 Can we identify one specific person and yield a unique value response, using above mentioned personal information(information that combined constitutes the composite identifier) with certainty?
 It becomes self-evident that we cannot claim that with certainty, so the answer lies in the optimization of either identifier or data.